linyuxuanlin/Wiki_MkDocs/docs/en/PlatformIO搭配CubeMX食用.md

 ## Background

-In the previous article, we saw that PlatformIO is much more elegant to use than Keil.
-It is well known that in the STM32 development world, the HAL library is more convenient and easy to use than the standard library (when used with the CubeMX tool).
-However, the official compatibility of CubeMX with PlatformIO is not perfect (requiring code conversion through a Python middleware).
+In the [**previous article**](https://wiki-power.com/PlatformIO—一站式嵌入式开发工具), we observed that PlatformIO offers a more elegant development experience compared to Keil.
+As we all know, in the world of STM32 development, the HAL library, in combination with the powerful tool CubeMX, is more convenient than the standard peripheral library.
+However, PlatformIO's official support for CubeMX is not entirely seamless, requiring an intermediary Python middleware for code conversion.

-In this article, I will introduce a unique method to make PlatformIO work more smoothly with CubeMX.
+In this article, I will introduce a unique method to make PlatformIO work seamlessly with CubeMX for a delightful development experience.

-## Initializing the Project
+## Project Initialization

-TL;DR: I have put the project folder created by the following steps in [this repository](https://github.com/linyuxuanlin/Template_of_PlatformIO_with_CubeMX).
+TL;DR: I've placed the project folder created using the following steps in [**this repository**](https://github.com/linyuxuanlin/Template_of_PlatformIO_with_CubeMX).
 You can clone it directly.

-### Initializing with CubeMX
+### CubeMX Initialization Steps

-1. Create a new project
+1. Create a new project.
-2. Select MCU model
+2. Choose the MCU model.
-3. Configure Pinout & Configuration
+3. Configure Pinout & Configuration.
-   1. Configure RCC (select external/internal clock as needed)
+   1. Configure RCC (select external/internal clock, as needed).
-   2. Configure SYS (change DEBUG option from `No Debug` to `Serial Wire`)
+   2. Configure SYS (change DEBUG option from `No Debug` to `Serial Wire` as necessary).
-4. Configure Clock Configuration
+4. Configure Clock Configuration.
-5. Configure Project Manager
+5. Configure Project Manager.
-   1. Project page
+   1. Project Page
-      1. Fill in project name (e.g. `Template_of_PlatformIO_with_CubeMX`)
+      1. Enter the project name (e.g., `Template_of_PlatformIO_with_CubeMX`).
-      2. Modify project path (e.g. `D:/Desktop`)
+      2. Modify the project path (e.g., `D:/Desktop`).
-      3. Change toolchain/IDE to `Other Toolchains`
+      3. Change the toolchain/IDE to `Other Toolchains`.
-   2. Code Generator page
+   2. Code Generator Page
-      1. Select `Copy only the necessary library files` for STM32Cube Firmware Library Package option
+      1. Choose the software package option (STM32Cube Firmware Library Package) as `Copy only the necessary library files`.
-      2. Check `Generate peripheral initialization as a pair of '.c/.h' files per peripheral` in Generated files option
+      2. Check the 'Generate peripheral initialization as a pair of '.c/.h' files per peripheral' in generated files options.

-Finally, we can click `Generate Code` in the upper right corner to generate the code.
+With the configuration completed, let's click on 'Generate Code' in the top right corner to generate the code.

-### Initialization steps for PlatformIO
+### PlatformIO Initialization Steps

-1. Open the PlatformIO homepage.
+1. Open the PlatformIO main page.
-2. Click on `New Project` to create a new project.
+2. Click on 'New Project' to create a new project.
-   1. Fill in the project name.
-Note: it must be the same as the one configured in CubeMX! (e.g. `Template_of_PlatformIO_with_CubeMX`)
+   1. Enter the project name.
+Note: It must match the name configured in CubeMX (e.g., `Template_of_PlatformIO_with_CubeMX`).
-   2. Select the board / MCU model.
-Here you can directly select the MCU model (e.g. STM32F103C8), or directly select the board type (e.g. BluePill F103C8).
-Note: it must be the same as the one configured in CubeMX!
+   2. Select the board/MCU model.
+You can directly choose the MCU model (e.g., STM32F103C8) or the board type (e.g., BluePill F103C8).
+Note: It must match the configuration in CubeMX.
-   3. Select `STM32Cube` as the code framework.
+   3. Choose the code framework as `STM32Cube`.
-   4. Uncheck `Use default location` under `Location` and customize the path.
-Note: it must be the same as the one configured in CubeMX! (e.g. `D:/Desktop`)
+   4. Uncheck 'Use default location' under the 'Location' path, and set a custom path.
+Note: It must match the configuration in CubeMX (e.g., `D:/Desktop`).
-3. Open the `platformio.ini` file in the project and add the following lines:
+3. Open the `platformio.ini` file in your project and add the following lines:

    ```ini
    [platformio]